BradleyCodeU/bradleycodeu.github.io/_apcsa/ch9inheritance/Ch9VirtualPetGame.md

 Here is a [demo video](https://drive.google.com/file/d/12lmCfq5ru7Vth4apWrTKk2eomeqEvJ-J/view?usp=sharing) of the Virtual Pet Game

-Create an [abstract](https://www.w3schools.com/java/java_abstract.asp) Pet class, a Dog class, and classes for 3 other types of pet.
+Create an [abstract](https://www.w3schools.com/java/java_abstract.asp) Pet class, a Puppy class, and classes for 3 other types of pet.

 Create a Main class that will contain the game.